Paediatric difficult airway guidelines

 These guidelines are clinical, but are backed by a robust process.
 A formal paper giving all the background data used to develop these guidelines will be published in the near future.

-The Guidelines Group, supported by the Association of Paediatric Anaesthetists, the Difficult Airway Society and liaising with the RCoA, have taken a careful and thorough approach to review current practice.
+The Guidelines Group have taken a careful and thorough approach to review current practice.
 We hope these guidelines will be used widely, and would encourage feedback.
 We trust that, long term, they will be of use to all anaesthetists who manage children in day to day clinical practice, and those who teach safe airway techniques.

 Ann Black, Chair: Paediatric Airway Guidelines Group, [email protected]